tonyse3/tonyse3/README.md

 -->
 </br>
 👩🏻‍💻 Web and cross-platform application developer<br/>
-👩🏻‍🎓 Studied at ILERNA official vocational training center!
+👩🏻‍🎓 Studied at ILERNA official vocational training center 🎨 Design is my favorite part, I don't miss any detail, I like to be perfectionist!
 <br/><br/>

 <!-- GitHub stats from https://github.com/tonyse3/github-readme-stats -->